gotsunami/gitlab-copy/README.md

 ## Features

-This is **beta** software at the moment.
+Please note this is **beta** software.
 The following features are available:

 - Creates milestones if not existing on target
 - Creates labels if not existing on target